 Students ask (as they should) why they have to learn grammar.
 Owning an understanding of grammar helps writing.

 As students write their papers, take a moment to model grammar in action.
-Take a troublesome area and rewrite it several ways, perhaps with a compound or compound-complex sentences.
+Take incomplete sentences and rewrite them several ways, perhaps with a compound or compound-complex sentences.

+Second, ask students to submit their favorite sentence to you.
+What can we learn from these power sentences?
 Do students have strong verbs or strong syntax?
 Praise the ways they have used language.
 Use domain-specific vocabulary in a positive way.
-Showcase strong writing from students. and analyze the reasons the sentences work so well.
+Showcase strong writing from students, and analyze the reasons the sentences work so well.

 In the sixth part of this series, I explain how I connect grammar and literature.